RAHB-REALTORS-Association/Bridge-Directory-WP/bridge-directory/README.txt

 4. **Data Synchronization**:
    – Click the **Full Sync** button to initiate the initial data synchronization.
 5. **Add Office Directory to Pages or Posts**:
-   – In the WordPress block editor, add the **Office List** block to your page or post.
+   – In the WordPress block editor, add the **Bridge Office List** block to your page or post.

 == Frequently Asked Questions ==